octodns/octodns/README.md

 ### Workspace

 Running through the following commands will install the latest release of OctoDNS and set up a place for your config files to live.
-To determine if provider specific requirements are necessary see the [Supported providers table](#supported-providers) below.
+To determine if provider specific requirements are necessary see the [providers table](#providers) below.

 ```shell
 $ mkdir dns